GAEUNYIM/CNN-TA-Distillation/README.md

 ```
 srun -c 4 --gres=gpu:v100l:1 --mem=16GB --pty --time=3:00:00 bash
 ```

-## 2. Replication of TAKD
-1. Clone this repository in your own path.
+4. Clone this repository in your own path.
 ```
 git clone https://github.com/GAEUNYIM/CNN-TA-Distillation.git
 ```
-2. Download CIFAR dataset from the google drive [link](https://drive.google.com/drive/folders/1mUncKdoadQGLvQopjCbAc8byEWtvlx2t?usp=sharing).
+5. Download CIFAR dataset from the google drive [link](https://drive.google.com/drive/folders/1mUncKdoadQGLvQopjCbAc8byEWtvlx2t?usp=sharing).
-3. Copy CIFAR dataset into the `data` directory in your repository.
+6. Copy CIFAR dataset into the `data` directory in your repository.
 ```
 cd CNN-TA-Distillation
 mkdir data
 cp cifar-100-python/ data
 ```

-## 3. Train and Evaluate the Model
+## 2. Train and Evaluate the Model
 1. First step is to train the biggest Teacher model from the CIFAR dataset with the following command.
 At this step, the original teacher model will be a student model of the ResNet.
 ```
 python3 train.py --epochs {NUM_EPOCHS} --student resnet{S_SIZE} --cuda {NUM_GPUS} --dataset cifar100